OfficeDev/Microsoft-Teams-Samples/samples/bot-teams-authentication/csharp/README.md

 ## Interacting with the bot in Teams

-> Note `manifest.json` specifies the bot will be installed in a "personal" scope only.
-Please refer to Teams documentation for more details. `sso_manifest.json` contains a `webApplicationInfo` template required for Teams Single Sign On.
+> Note `manifest.json` contains a `webApplicationInfo` template required for Teams Single Sign On.

 You can interact with this bot by sending it a message.
 The bot will respond by requesting you to login to AAD, then making a call to the Graph API on your behalf and returning the results.